tock/tock/doc/reference/trd-syscalls.md

 ---------------------------------

 The Read-Only Allow class is identical to the Read-Write Allow class with two exceptions: the buffer it passes to the kernel is read-only, and the process retains read access to the buffer.
 The kernel cannot write to the buffer.
-Read-Only Allow's semantics and calling conventions are otherwise identical to Read-Write Allow.
+The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow.

 The Read-Only Allow class exists so that userspace can pass references to constant data to the kernel.
-Often, constant data is stored in flash rather than RAM.
-Constant data stored in flash cannot be passed with Allow because it is not within the writeable address space of the process, and so the call will fail.
-If there is no Read-Only allow, userspace processes must copy constant data into RAM buffers to pass with Allow, which wastes RAM and introduces more complex memory management.
+This is useful, for example, when a process prints a constant string to the console; it wants to allow the constant string to the kernel as an application slice, then call a command that transmits the allowed slice.
+Constant strings are usually stored in flash, rather than RAM, which Tock's memory protection marks as read-only memory.
+Therefore, if a process tries to pass a constant string stored in flash through a Read-Write Allow, the allow will fail because the kernel detects that the passed slice is not writeable.

+Another common use case for Read-Only allow is passing test or diagnostic data.
+A U2F authentication key, for example, will often run some [cryptographic tests at boot](https://github.com/google/tock-on-titan/blob/master/userspace/u2f_app/fips_crypto_tests.c) to ensure correct operation.
+These tests store input data, keys, and expected output data as constants in flash.
+An encrypt operation, for example, wants to be able to pass a read-only input and read-only key to obtain a ciphertext.
+Without a read-only allow, all of this read-only data has to be copied into RAM, and for software engineering reasons these RAM buffers may be difficult to reuse.

+Having a Read-Only Allow allows a system call driver to clearly specify whether data is read-only or read-write and also saves processes the RAM overhead of having to copy read-only data into RAM so it can be passed with a Read-Write Allow.

 4.6 Memop (Class ID: 5)
 ---------------------------------